Residual-based Chebyshev filtered subspace iteration for sparse Hermitian eigenvalue problems tolerant to inexact matrix-vector products: Results and Discussion

 We will now demonstrate that the R-ChFSI method converges to a significantly lower residual tolerance than the ChFSI method when the diagonal approximation is employed for approximating the inverse overlap matrix during the subspace construction.
-To this end we will first consider the ChFSI and R-ChFSI algorithms for the benchmark systems summarized in \cref{tab:problemSizes} using various Chebyshev polynomial filter degrees and compare the residual norm ($\max_j r_j^{(i)}=\max_j\norm{\bA\bx_j^{(i)}-\epsilon_j^{(i)}\bB\bx_j^{(i)}}$) that can be acheived for both the methods.
+To this end we will first consider the ChFSI and R-ChFSI algorithms for the benchmark systems summarized in \cref{tab:problemSizes} using various Chebyshev polynomial filter degrees and compare the residual norm ($\max_j r_j^{(i)}=\max_j\norm{\bA\bx_j^{(i)}-\epsilon_j^{(i)}\bB\bx_j^{(i)}}$) that can be achieved for both the methods.
 We pick a target residual norm criteria as $\max_j r_j^{(i)}<10^{-8}$, a typical tolerance employed in DFT calculations.
-We subsequently proceed to analyse the behaviour of the R-ChFSI method when low-precision arithmetic is employed during the subspace construction.
+We subsequently proceed to analyse the behavior of the R-ChFSI method when low-precision arithmetic is employed during the subspace construction.
 To this end, we benchmark the robustness and performance of the R-ChFSI algorithm when employing FP32 arithmetic.
-To this end, in \cref{alg:RChFSiGhep} we store $\bR_X$ and $\bR_{\bY}$ in FP32 and the computation of $\bA\bD^{-1}\bR_\bY$ is done using FP32 arithmetic.
+To this end, in \cref{alg:RChFSiGhep} we store $\bR_{\bX}$ and $\bR_{\bY}$ in FP32 and the computation of $\bA\bD^{-1}\bR_{\bY}$ is done using FP32 arithmetic.
 Further, we also employ TF32 tensor cores (by using \texttt{oneapi::mkl::blas::compute\_mode::float\_to\_tf32}), and we report the residual norms achieved by the FP32 and TF32 variants of R-ChFSI for our benchmark systems for various values of the Chebyshev polynomial degree.
-We further observe that using BF16 arithmetic does not provide any noticable performance during the filtering step and instead slows down the convergence, instead we chose to perform the computation using TF32 tensor cores and the nearest neighbour MPI communication required during FE discretized matrix multi-vector products in BF16 precision, we term this method TF32B for convenience of notation.
+We further observe that using BF16 arithmetic does not provide any noticeable performance improvement during the filtering step and instead slows down the convergence.
+We therefore perform the computation using TF32 tensor cores and the nearest-neighbour MPI communication required during FE-discretized matrix multi-vector products in BF16 precision; we term this method TF32B for convenience of notation.
 This further improves the performance of the eigensolver, as will be demonstrated subsequently.
-For all benchmarking studies, we consider two cases: real symmetric and complex Hermitian eigenvalue problems.
+For all benchmarking studies, we consider two cases, namely real symmetric and complex Hermitian eigenvalue problems.